solo-io/gloo/docs/introduction/concepts.md

 **Virtual Hosts** define a set of route rules, an optional SNI configuration for a given domain or set of domains.

-gloo will select the appropriate virtual host (set of routes) based on the domain specified in a request's `Host` header (in HTTP 1.1) or `:authority` header (HTTP 2.0).
+Gloo will select the appropriate virtual host (set of routes) based on the domain specified in a request's `Host` header (in HTTP 1.1) or `:authority` header (HTTP 2.0).

 Virtual Hosts support wildcard domains (starting with `*`).

-gloo will create a `default` virtual host for the user if the user does not provide one.
+Gloo will create a `default` virtual host for the user if the user does not provide one.
 The `default` virtual host matches the `*` domain, which will serve routes for any request that does not include a `Host`/`:authority` header, or a request that requests a domain that does not match another virtual host.

-The each domain specified for a virtualhost must be unique across the set of all virtual hosts provided to gloo.
+The each domain specified for a virtualhost must be unique across the set of all virtual hosts provided to Gloo.

 For many use cases, it may be sufficient to let all routes live on a single virtual host.
-In thise scenario, gloo will use the same set of route rules to for requests, regardless of their `Host` or `:authority` header.
+In thise scenario, Gloo will use the same set of route rules to for requests, regardless of their `Host` or `:authority` header.

 Route rules consist of a *matcher*, which specifies the kind of function calls to match (requests, events, and gRPC are currently supported), and the name of the destination (or destinations, for load balancing) to route them to.